arcbtc/LNPoS/lnPoSM5Stack/README.md

 ⚡⚡⚡⚡LNPoSM5Stack ($70)⚡⚡⚡⚡
 </h2>

+Currently M5Stack list this product as EOL, but they promise a new version will be out soon https://twitter.com/m5stack/status/1505411398008213510?s=21

 Video tutorial <a href="https://www.youtube.com/watch?v=d0kivRdwWCU">https://www.youtube.com/watch?v=d0kivRdwWCU</a>

 The <a href="https://shop.m5stack.com/products/face?variant=17290437623898">M5Stack</a> is an excellent ESP32 based off the shelf device that comes with a charging dock.
 We had a bitcoin PoS running, in the iconic Room77 bar in Berlin, for a year, and it performed very well.